Navigation: One day's work in traditional navigation

 Navigation on ships is usually always conducted on the bridge.
 It may also take place in adjacent space, where chart tables and publications are available.
-However, increasingly traditional navigation processes have been replaced with technological processes for marine navigation using GNSS and marine radar.
+Increasingly traditional navigation processes have been replaced with technological processes for marine navigation.

 Land navigation

 Navigation for cars and other land-based travel typically uses maps, landmarks, and in recent times computer navigation ("satnav", short for satellite navigation), as well as any means available on water.

 Computerized navigation commonly relies on GPS for current location information, a navigational map database of roads and navigable routes, and uses algorithms related to the shortest path problem to identify optimal routes.

 Pedestrian navigation is involved in orienteering, land navigation (military), and wayfinding.

 Underwater navigation

 Submariners, divers, remotely operated underwater vehicles (ROVs) and other underwater craft carry out underwater navigation by a variety of methods and processes including GNSS, radar navigation and sonar/acoustic position fixing.

 Artificial intelligence

 Artificial intelligence can be utilised to assist with planning, problem-serving and decision-making processes in navigation.
 This includes using AI in navigation systems such as GNSS as well as in general computing to assist with position fixing and monitoring from one position to another such as in vehicles, planes and cars.